 Our Board and the Nominating and Corporate Governance Committee are committed to ensuring that the Board is comprised of a highly capable group of directors who collectively provide a significant breadth of experience, knowledge and ability to effectively represent the interest of stockholders, drive stockholder value and reflect our corporate values of integrity, honesty and adherence to high ethical standards.
-The following charts illustrate the experience, diversity and tenure of our current directors.
-For purposes of the diversity charts below, a member of an "underrepresented community" means a director that self-identifies as Black, African American, Latino, Asian, Pacific Islander, Native American, Native Hawaiian, Alaska Native, gay, lesbian, bisexual, or transgender.
+The following charts illustrate the tenure, experience and diversity of our current directors.